ShubhamKumarNigam/LegalSeg/outputs/README.md

 │   └── mtl_predictions.csv                  # Predictions from the MTL model
 │
 ├── RhetoricLLaMA/
-│   └── rhetoricllama_predictions.csv        # Predictions from the RhetoricLLaMA model
+│   └── RhetoricLLaMA_predictions.csv        # Predictions from the RhetoricLLaMA model
 │
 ├── Role-Aware/
 │   ├── role_aware_predictions.csv           # Predictions from the Role-Aware Transformers model